openvinotoolkit/model_server/docs/architecture.md

 # Architecture Concept

-OpenVINO&trade; model server is a Python* implementation of gRPC API interfaces defined by Tensorflow serving.
+OpenVINO&trade; model server is a Python* implementation of gRPC and RESTful API interfaces defined by Tensorflow serving.
 In the backend it uses _Inference Engine libraries_ from OpenVINO&trade; toolkit, which speeds up the execution on CPU, and enables it on FPGA and Movidius devices.